How to Set Up Your Own Hedge Fund in 2026

 Common Hedge Fund Setup Mistakes

-These errors can delay fundraising for years and permanently damage credibility.
+These mistakes can delay fundraising for years and permanently damage credibility.

 Launching a Hedge Fund with Ancova

-If another jurisdiction is more suitable, including Delaware, Luxembourg, Singapore, or the UAE- our advisory team provides full end-to-end structuring and launch support.
+For other jurisdictions - Delaware, Luxembourg, Singapore, or the UAE - our advisory team provides full end-to-end structuring and launch support.